Hanmb17/CI_MS1_CATTERY/README.md

 ![Google maps](docs/features/map.png)

 ### Contact Form
-- Allows the user to fill in a contact form to get contacted by Kitty Den for their enquiry
+- Allows the user to fill in a contact form to get contacted by Kitty Den for their enquiry.
-- The service checkbox list allows the user to pick what services they are interested in
+- The service checkbox list allows the user to pick what services they are interested in.
 - User stories covered: 5, 14.

 ![Contact form](docs/features/contact-form.jpg)

 ### Business Information and Other Contact Ways
-- Provides the user with more company information
+- Provides the user with more company information.
-- Gives the user the address of Kitty Den
+- Gives the user with Kitty Den's address.
-- Shows the user the Kitty Den's main opening times
+- Shows the user the Kitty Den's opening times.
 - Provides the user with a clickable contact number for Kitty Den to make it more convenient for them to call.
 - Provides the user with a clickable email address to send Kitty Den an email.
 - The purpose of adding this section is to give other contact options for the users.